About Servorian

 We are building this platform differently.

 No corporate roadmap driven by investors.
 No feature decisions made in isolation.
-No guessing what users might want.
+No guessing what salons and clinics might want.
 Instead, the direction is shaped by the people actually using it.

 1

-Features are proposed by the people actually using the software.
+Features are proposed by the people actually using the software in salons, skin clinics, beauty businesses, and cosmetic aesthetic spaces.

 2